dimitrism1/Design-Space-Exploration-MLPs/README.md

       - qkeras==0.9.0
       - conifer==0.2b0
       - pysr==0.16.3

+Vitis 2021 or newer is required to use hls4ml.
+The estimator was based on Vitis 2022.1

 Alternatively the environment.yml configuration file can be used like this:

 ```console
 conda create -f environment.yml
 conda activate DSE
 ```

+##Outline
+The code is organised into 3 main directories:
+-MLP training for FF estimation(Training_MLPs) -Estimator testing and LUT modeling(testing)
+-DSE setup and examples